Have kids today lost their toughness? Their stick-to-it-ness? In essence, are kids lacking GRIT?

-Can this attitude of getting everything I want without effort really pay off for them?
+Can this attitude of getting everything I want without effort pay off for them?
 Of course not.
 The world is not wired to respond to skill, intellect, or talent…that refuses to work hard.

 The effort is what is needed.
-The effort is required to hone a skill, sharpen intellect, and refine talent.
+The effort is required to hone a skill, sharpen the intellect, and refine talent.
 But somehow, we have fallen into a culture that tends to (not always of course) teach kids that the easy path is the preferred path.
 In reality, there are few long-term rewards on this path.

 To compound this problem, many children are more SELF-focused, rather than family or community focus.
 While self-concern is inevitably part of our teenage development, the lack of balance and obsession with ‘self’ over everything else is increasingly worrisome.
 This self-consumption is about a ‘me’ obsessed attitude.
 Kids often lack the deep character values that build happiness, compassion, and gratitude.